janikvonrotz/EverestCamp/README.md

 * Multiple File paste
 * Data Acess Control for files and users
+* Filter not public images for public users
 * View visiblity Access - make nav el for unauthorized user in, add edit button on post view
 * Create AutoSave for every 3 seconds in editor.
 * Add user management site - table with search and role dropdown